 Stress can also be responsible for illicit drug use, excessive alcohol consumption, and an increase in cigarette smoking, all of which can make your erections go bye-bye (at least temporarily).

-Then there’s the other way erectile dysfunction can take grasp of your mind: by insidiously making you stress more and more about erectile dysfunction, making the loss of an erection a self-fulfilling prophecy.
+Then there’s the other way erectile dysfunction can take hold of your mind: by insidiously making you stress more and more about erectile dysfunction, making the loss of an erection a self-fulfilling prophecy.

 Happens once?
 Eh, probably a big meal.
 Twice?
 Eh those times were weeks apart, it’s probably nothing.
-Again? … It’s easy to see how stress related to underperformance in the sack can slowly creep up on you until it starts causing said underperformance in the first place.
+Again? … It’s easy to see how stress related to sexual performance can slowly creep up on you until it starts causing said underperformance in the first place.

-While this obviously includes overindulging in shots of whisky (causing “whisky dick”) and partaking in stuff like cocaine (a terrible idea if you hope to get an erection in any timely fashion), it also includes plenty of other legal medications that are known to trigger erectile dysfunction.
+While this obviously includes overindulging in shots of whisky (causing “whisky dick”), frequent smoking or vaping, or partaking in the use of illegal drugs, it also includes plenty of other legal medications that are known to trigger erectile dysfunction.

 In short, if you’re taking any medication it’s important to check with your prescribing doctor on what side effects to expect.